 It is generally the stage when the user starts sharing his experiences with others and can create several other zero moments of truth for the brand.
 This was added by Procter & Gamble and dealt with the product’s ability to fulfill the needs of a customer.

 This experience helps to shape the customer’s emotional response towards the brand and nudges him to write and share his opinion with others.
 Will he become a return customer and influence others is a million-dollar question that depends on a customer’s experience at this stage.

 The actual moment of truth (AMOT) is used to describe the experience gap that occurs when the consumer has purchased a product in the online market but has not yet received it.

 There are two potential outcomes, and these are

 1. Magical moments

 A magical moment of truth is one when the brand can meet the expectation of the customer in full and in most cases, can exceed them.
 The brand does not have to make grand gestures because sweet gestures that are unexpected have the same ability to move a person.

-It helps in creating a regular and loyal customer base that is very rare in today’s competitive times.
+It helps in creating a regular and loyal customer base which is very rare in today’s competitive times.

 2. Miserable moments

-No one likes to think about miserable moments, but they are a reality which the customer often has to face.
+No one likes to think about miserable moments, but they are a reality that the customer often has to face.
 These not only are awkward and suck but are bad for business.
 Miserable moments occur when the brand, product, or service is unable to meet even the basic expectations of the customer.